 - Ensure everything that the child needs during the class is available and placed next to him/her.
 The child should not ‘leave’ the class to get stationary or books in the middle of a session – maybe have them keep the school bag ready with everything needed for the day.

 - Become familiar with online meeting platforms like Google Meet, Zoom, or Microsoft Teams.
-The child will, at times, need technical assistance with joining the class.
+The child will sometimes need technical assistance with joining the class.
 It will be good to know all the features beforehand rather than while firefighting a disconnection situation.
-See useful tips to optimize internet speeds here.
+See useful tips for optimising internet speeds if you use Google Chrome for browsing.

 - Provide the child with appropriate infrastructure to attend a class like a chair with a comfortable seating posture, uninterrupted internet connection, writing table of the right height, etc. The child should not get distracted dealing with such matters to ensure that their productive time with a teacher is time well spent.